For updates and new chapters, subscribe below.

 Fifty miles off the coast of Djibouti, Africa

 Mark Johnson was still waking up when the light indicating a message had been intercepted flashed red.
 The resulting jolt to his 220-pound frame was stronger than the effect of the black coffee he drank religiously each morning.
-The USS Black Cat, a submarine built for stealth and solo operation, was conducting counter-terrorism surveillance under the orders of the Combined Joint Task Force – Horn of Africa (CJTF-HOA).
+The USS Black Cat, a submarine built for stealth and solo operation, was conducting counterterrorism surveillance under the orders of the Combined Joint Task Force – Horn of Africa (CJTF-HOA).
 It had been two weeks since any encrypted message from an unidentified source had been detected.
-Adrenaline jump-started his human circuitry and chased any remaining drowsiness from the 25-year-old black man’s mind.
+Adrenaline jump-started his human circuitry and chased any remaining drowsiness from his mind.

 Manual intervention needed once again.
 Please have the machine learning model updated with this new data to train it.
 I barely got it.
 Here is what we were able to gather post translation from Arabic to English: